 Next on the journey was a country with gloriously marked variations in landscape, reflected in the distinct characters of coffee produced region to region.
 Strong notes of chocolate weave a common thread throughout.
 Salgado committed to film images of Atitlan Antigua and surrounding regions, capturing the growth, harvesting and processing of Arabica beans, against the backdrop of wonderfully unusual landscapes.
 Galleria illy in Milan hosted a preview of the phase’s finished work in 2006.

-The birthplace of coffee served as In Principio’s third home – at once, one of the world's poorest countries, and one of its largest producers of Arabica.
+The birthplace of coffee served as third home of this journey, at once, one of the world's poorest countries, and one of its largest producers of Arabica.
 Here Salgado trained his lens on Yirgacheffe, the region where perhaps the world’s best Arabica coffees grows.
 The images had their world premier in Lingotto in Turin, in 2005.

 Salgado travelled to the state of Karnataka in southern India, whose plantations of Arabica coffee grace the illy blend with full body and a light, pleasant note of bitterness.
 Images captured between coffee plantations (in the natural shade of tall trees of tropical fruit, nutmeg, pepper and cardamom) and large indoor areas where beans are stored, chronicle the rhythm and flow of daily life on the region’s plantations.
 The captivating black and white images were first presented at the Chapelle de l'Humanité in Paris in 2004.